Who qualifies for a Habitat house?

 Selected families are required to attend a minimum of new-homeowner classes.
 These classes include budgeting, home maintenance and minor repairs, insurance, and other topics related to family living and home ownership.
 After moving in, families are expected to make monthly mortgage payments on time and keep the house and yard well-maintained.
 Homeowners are totally responsible for their property and monthly utility bills.

 What else should I know?

 HFH raises much of its funds through publicity throughout the community.
 Thus, homeowners will occasionally be asked to participate in events that will help publicize the work of HFH.
 Such events might include fund-raisers, newspaper, radio or TV coverage, and photographs.
 This is necessary to maintain community involvement, but every effort is made to make the experience comfortable for the family.

 Each home is publicly dedicated and the family is presented a Bible along with the keys to their house.
 For each HFH home built, your local affiliate supplies funds to build a corresponding home in another country.
 Owning a home is a tremendous responsibility.
 HFH will provide training and teach you the skills that will become necessary for you to have.

 Applications are available anytime!
 Call Elizabeth Biggane, a member of the Habitat board for more information at 937-725-8071.
 She will assist you with the application and guide you through the process.

 Also, the Family Selection Committee conducts an annual workshop to assist potential partner-families in completing applications for housing.
-This is usually held near the middle of July in the Fellowship hall of the Presbyterian Church, 840 Timber Glen, Wilmington, OH.
-Applications are only available at the workshop.
-At the present time all available building lots have been matched to families.
-We are constantly looking for and acquiring additional lots.
+This is held in the middle of July in the Fellowship hall of the Presbyterian Church, 840 Timber Glen, Wilmington, OH.
 Watch the newspapers the week right after the Clinton County Fair for the date of the next workshop.